A bit about myself

 - AMS SPECIAL SESSION in Noncommutative & Arithmetic Geometry (New Brunswick, New Jersey) October 6-7 2007.

-Next Fall I teach a graduate course in algebraic number theory (AS 110.617).
+This Spring semester 2014 I teach a graduate topic course in algebraic geometry (AS 110.737) and an undergraduate course in algebra (AS 110.402).
 Historically, since my coming at Johns Hopkins, I have taught a plethora of different courses both at the undergraduate and graduate levels inclusive of:

 Topics in Algebraic Geometry (AS 110.738), Topics in Algebraic Number-Theory (AS 110.734), Algebraic Geometry (AS 110.643), Number Theory (AS 110.617), Graduate Algebra II (AS 110.602), Advanced Algebra I&II (AS 110.401&2), Honors Linear Algebra (AS 110.212), Honors Calculus III (AS 110.211), Linear Algebra (AS 110.201), Calculus II (Eng) (AS 110.109), Calculus I (AS 110.106).